LCLPYT/fabric-mod-boilerplate/README.md

 ### GitHub Actions
 If you are using GitHub Actions to publish your mod, you can define Actions secrets to authenticate.
 Just define `DEPLOY_URL`, `DEPLOY_USER` and `DEPLOY_PASSWORD` as Action secrets on your repository.
-Don't forget to pass them as environment variables your the action definition.
+Don't forget to pass them as environment variables in your action definition.

 The `gradle-build-utils` Gradle plugin will not always succeed at getting your Git tag version.
 As reliable workaround, it is recommended to set a `CI_VERSION` environment variable that can be determined quite easily by GitHub Actions.